 Commercial leases often require tenants to carry a certain amount of insurance.
 A renter's commercial policy covers damages to improvements you make to your rental space and damages to the building caused by the negligence of your employees.

-Crime insurance covers theft, burglary, and robbery of money, securities, stock, and fixtures from employees and outsiders.
+Crime insurance covers property crimes such as theft, burglary, and robbery of money, securities, stock, and fixtures from employees and outsiders.